bnb-chain/BEPs/BEP84.md

 1. Ensure the BEP20 token hasn’t been bound before and is not in mirror pending status.
 2. Ensure the BEP20 symbol follows the BEP2 symbol requirements.
+3. Ensure the BEP20 name follows the BEP2 name requirements.
-3. Ensure the equivalent total supply is no greater than Max BEP2 total supply.
+4. Ensure the equivalent total supply is no greater than Max BEP2 total supply.
-4. Ensure msg.value >= MirrorFee + CrossChainFee and msg.value = N * 10^10
+5. Ensure msg.value >= MirrorFee + CrossChainFee and msg.value = N * 10^10
-5. Ensure expired time is earlier than one day later and no earlier than two minutes later.
+6. Ensure expired time is earlier than one day later and no earlier than two minutes later.

 ##### 5.1.1.3 Core Mechanism

-1. Transfer relayFee to TokenHub
+1. Transfer CrossChainFee to TokenHub
-2. Mark the BEP20 token is in mirror pending status
+2. Mark the BEP20 token as mirror pending status
 3. RLP Encode mirror package:

 | **Param Name**    | **Type** | **Description**        |